mail pieces per minute

 We’re resilient.
 The Postal Service has a long and storied history of creating new technologies for the American people — enabling faster, more efficient communication and safer, more secure delivery of correspondence and merchandise.

-For nearly two and a half centuries, it has adapted to meet the evolving needs of its customers.
+For nearly two and a half centuries, the Postal Service has adapted to meet the evolving needs of its customers.

 focused